The team behind the award-winning street food venue GRUB have brought CAFF to First Street, promising ‘no messing brekkies and butties’.

-Get your new year off to a flyer by exploring the fantastic cultural offer in Manchester’s knowledge quarter.
+Get your new year off to a flyer by exploring the fantastic cultural offer in Manchester’s Knowledge Quarter.

 Places to go